-OSC will adopt the following exploitation strategy for the tools developed within the POET project:
+OSC/ChipVision will adopt the following exploitation strategy for the tools developed within the POET project based on the gained results till M18 in the project:

-Promote the tool prototypes and their advanced techniques at various trade shows.
+Promotion of the tool prototypes and their advanced techniques at various CAD conferences and exhibitions

-Utilise existing and develop new channels into the European communications industry to make them aware of the functionality, efficiency and gain of the tools.
+Expansion of existing and development of new channels into the European semiconductors industry to make them aware of the functionality, efficiency and gain of the POET tools.
+Create Awareness about the existence of the low power tool market.

-Based on the industrial feedback, as well as on the user partners' experiments, adapt the tools accordingly and promote beta-evaluations by potential customers inside and outside the consortium.
+Based on the industrial feedback, as well as on the user partners' experiments, adapt the tools according to the users requirements and promote beta-evaluations by potential customers inside and outside the consortium.